 Calling stored procedures synchronously simplifies the program logic because your client application waits for the procedure to complete before continuing.
 However, for high performance applications looking to maximize throughput, it is better to queue stored procedure invocations asynchronously.

-The procedure call will be queued internally for transmission.
-The immediate return value is a standard
+will be queued internally for transmission.
+The immediate return value is a standard Java

 CompletableFuture<ClientResponse> future =